Type to search

 If you want to further maximize the HyperX QuadCast S, then you can also download the HyperX’s Ngenuity software.
 This software will allow you to adjust headphone volume controls, microphone volume, and monitoring volume.
 You can even play around with the RGB lights using said software!

-Unfortunately, it is a little expensive for beginners/hobbyists, which you might realize by now is the largest and most profitable market for USB microphones.
+Unfortunately, this mic is a little expensive for beginners/hobbyists, which you might realize by now is the largest and most profitable market for USB mics.
 So, if going professional is something in your horizons, then we recommend putting your money towards something with an XLR output cable or at least a hybrid if convenience is non-negotiable.

 Pros and Cons of the HyperX QuadCast S